ibm-cloud-architecture/refarch-eda/docs/evt-microservices/ED-patterns.md

 ![](./cqrs.png)

 The service exposes CUD operations, some basic Read by Id and then queries APIs.
 The domain model is separated into write and read models.
 Combined with Event Sourcing (ES) the `write model` goes to the event store.
 Then we have a separate process that consumes those events and build a projection for future queries.
 The "write" part may persist in SQL while the read may use document oriented database with strong indexing and query capabilities.
-Or use in-memory database.
+Or use in-memory database, or distributed cache...
 They do not need to be in the same language.
-With CQRS and ES the projections are retroactive.
-New query equals implementing new projection and read the events from the beginning of time or the recent snapshot.
+With CQRS and ES the projections are retroactives.
+New query equals implementing new projection and read the events from the beginning of time or the recent committed state and snapshot.
 Read and write models are strongly decoupled and can evolve independently.
 It is important to note that the 'Command' part can still handle simple queries, primary-key based, like get order by id, or queries that do not involve joins.

-With this structure, the `Read model` microservice will most likely consume events from multiple topics to build the data projection based on joining those data.
+With this structure, the `Read model` microservice will most likely consume events from multiple topics to build the data projection based on joining those data streams.
 A query, to assess if the cold-chain was respected on the fresh food order shipment, will go to the voyage, container metrics, and order to be able to answer this question.
 This is where CQRS shines.

 A second view of the previous diagram presents how we can separate the API definition and management in a API gateway, the Order command and write model has its own microservice, the event sourcing supported by a Kafka topic, and the query - read model as a set of different microservices or event functions as a service: